 Traditionally, our economy has been based on capital and physical possessions.
 Now, there’s a new type of economy emerging – one that is digital, social and human, and based on joy and experience.

 Seniors are becoming increasingly concerned with access and location as opposed to ownership – and are no longer willing to compromise the lifestyle they’ve become accustomed to when moving into an aged care facility.
 Furthermore, we now understand social connectivity and networks to be key factors in our happiness and wellbeing.
 Add into the mix a higher life expectancy and the challenge becomes even stronger.

 Some aged care operators are responding to this concept and planning senior-friendly neighbourhoods that facilitate connections, in inner-city and suburban hubs.
 We need to provide personalised care, and create places for meaningful experiences – where care can be delivered and a fulfilling life lived.
-The concept of high rise retirement living is relatively new to Australia, but has been fundamental in Asia Pacific for many years.
+The concept of high-rise retirement living is relatively new to Australia, but has been fundamental in Asia Pacific for many years.
 These villages are designed around the specific needs of seniors, but are still closely connected to the metropolitan community.